-Park tree planting will be spaced to ensure leaf litter is reduced and understorey planting is allowed to thrive.
-New broad canopy park species (such as Ficus rubiginosa) will be introduced to the park in key areas to to identify park entrances and nodes.
+In contrast to the Bio-diversity corridors, the park planting broad canopy park species (such as Ficus rubiginosa) will be introduced to the park in key areas to to identify park entrances and nodes.

-Jacaranda mimosifolia are proposed along the central pedestrian spine linking the playground, picnic areas and dog park.
+Jacaranda mimosifolia are proposed along the central pedestrian spine linking the playground, picnic areas, dog park and youth space.
 The Jacarandas will create a striking avenue providing seasonal colour as well as dappled shade.